 SECTION 2.
 The Director of Finance, with approval by the City Manager/Executive Director, is hereby authorized to transfer appropriations as needed from savings available in any object account in the budget to other accounts within the same fund to meet overall Housing Authority budget requirements.

 SECTION 3.
-The City Clerk/Authority Secretary shall certify to the passage and adoption of this resolution and it shall thereupon be in full force and effect.
+The City Clerk/Authority Secretary shall certify to the passage and solution and it shall thereupon be in full force and effect